vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

   - name: ShellyHT.pbmx
     url: /assets/2025-04-02/ShellyHT.pbmx
 ---
-More than two years ago, there were already two articles about Shelly products: One about [how to use the button](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) and another about [how to use the power plug](/Fun-with-Shelly-Plug-S-Switching-Power-on-and-off.html).
-Lots of time has passed since then and many readers came back who actually used the Shelly products even in a professional, industrial environment.
-Today we want to have a closer look at a relatively new product: The Shelly [Humidity and Temperature sensor](https://www.shelly.com/products/shelly-h-t-gen3-matte-black).
-It comes with a e-ink display and WiFi connection.
-How to configure the Wifi connection during initial setup is explained in the [documentation](https://www.shelly.com/blogs/documentation/shelly-h-t-gen3?srsltid=AfmBOop_uRRkBuYODH76QXhhOjD3FCpFxvW4KtqyH2xq85LxG6U4f19C).
+Over two years ago, we published two articles about Shelly products: One about [how to use the button](/Building-an-emergency-button-with-Shelly-Button1-and-MQTT.html) and another about [how to use the power plug](/Fun-with-Shelly-Plug-S-Switching-Power-on-and-off.html).
+A lot of time has passed since then, and many readers have come back and have actually used Shelly products in a professional industrial environment.

+Today, we'll take a closer look at a relatively new product: The Shelly [Humidity and Temperature sensor](https://www.shelly.com/products/shelly-h-t-gen3-matte-black).
+It comes with an e-ink display and supports a Wi-Fi connection.
+To learn how to configure the Wi-Fi connection during the initial setup, see the [official documentation](https://www.shelly.com/blogs/documentation/shelly-h-t-gen3?srsltid=AfmBOop_uRRkBuYODH76QXhhOjD3FCpFxvW4KtqyH2xq85LxG6U4f19C).

-In our example we will use MQTT to build a dashbaord with Peakboard for showing the current temperature and humidity as provided by the Shelly sensor.
-We also will build our own historisation and store the values for later analysis in the Peakboard Hub.
+In our example, we'll use MQTT to build a Peakboard dashboard that displays the current temperature and humidity from the Shelly sensor.
+We'll also store the values in Peakboard Hub and build charts to analyze the historical data.

 ![image](/assets/2025-04-02/010.png)

 ## Shelly sensor configuration

-Our Shelly sensor offers two ways for configuration.
-It comes with a built-in web interface that can be access during the setup process (see documentation), or the configuration can be also done through the Shelly cloud services, provided that it's configured properly.
-If it's necessary to avoid any kind of outside connection because of security restrictions within the factory, a cloud connection is NOT mandatory.
-The screenshot shows the cloud based configuration dialog.
-The only point we need to configure here is the MQTT connectivity.
-We use a public MQTT broker, but a private one will do the same.
-Beside the adress we need to provide a suffix which is used to detemine the MQTT topic.
+Our Shelly sensor offers two options for configuration.
+It comes with a built-in web interface that can be accessed during the setup process (see the official documentation).
+The configuration can be also done through the Shelly cloud services, provided that it's configured properly.
+However, if it's necessary to avoid any kind of outside connection due to security restrictions, then a cloud connection can be avoided (it's not mandatory).

+The following screenshot shows the cloud-based configuration dialog.
+The only thing we need to configure here is the MQTT connectivity.
+We use a public MQTT broker, but a private one does the same.
+Besides the address, we also need to provide a suffix, which determines the MQTT topic.

 ![image](/assets/2025-04-02/020.png)

-The sensor will send out a bunch of MQTT message every couple of minutes.
-Beside lots of meta and health information we can find temperature and humdity along with a unix time stamp with the exact time of the last measurement.
-The screenshot shows the MQTT message as subscribed with MQTT explorer.
+The sensor sends multiple MQTT messages every couple of minutes.
+Besides metadata and health information, we can also find the temperature and humidity, along with a Unix timestamp with the exact time of the last measurement.
+The following screenshot shows the MQTT message, in MQTT Explorer.

-We must understand that for energy saving purpose the sensor is going sleep between two measurements.
-It evens discoonnects from WiFi during that sleep time.
+It's important to note that the Shelly sensor goes to sleep in between the two measurements, to save energy.
+It evens disconnects from Wi-Fi during that time.
 So we usually can't ping the sensor within the local network.

 ![image](/assets/2025-04-02/030.png)

-## Building the Peakboard app
+## Build the Peakboard app

-On the Peakboard side we will need a MQTT conection.
-As shown in the screenshot we must subscribe to three different topics for temperature, humditiy and time:
+On the Peakboard side, we need an MQTT connection.
+As shown in the following screenshot, we subscribe to three different topics: temperature, humidity, and time.

-- MyShellyTemperature/status/humidity:0
+- `MyShellyTemperature/status/humidity:0`
-- MyShellyTemperature/status/temperature:0
+- `MyShellyTemperature/status/temperature:0`
-- MyShellyTemperature/status/sys
+- `MyShellyTemperature/status/sys`

-and then use the data path to find the need value within the JSON formatted message.
+We then use the data path to find the desired value within the JSON message.

 ![image](/assets/2025-04-02/040.png)

-For turning the Unix timestamp into a nicely formatted value we use a data flow along with single line of LUA code for the formatting: os.date("%Y-%m-%d %H:%M:%S", tonumber(item.Unixtime))
+In order to turn the Unix timestamp into a properly formatted value, we use a data flow, along with single line of LUA code:

+{% highlight lua %}
+os.date("%Y-%m-%d %H:%M:%S", tonumber(item.Unixtime))
+{% endhighlight %}

 ![image](/assets/2025-04-02/050.png)

-To show the values to the end user we just use tiles, bind it to the source and make sure the data is formatted correctly along with a unit.
+To display the values to the user, we use tiles, bind it to the source, and make sure the data is formatted correctly with a unit.

 ![image](/assets/2025-04-02/060.png)

-## Historization
+## Historical analysis

-To store the values for future analysis, we will set up a table in [Peakboard Hub](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html).
-Just a time stamp and two integer columns for temperature and humidity.
+To store the values for future analysis, we create a list in [Peakboard Hub](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html).
+We add a timestamp column and two integer columns for the temperature and humidity.

 ![image](/assets/2025-04-02/070.png)

-In the Peakboard app we set up a data connection to this list and query the last 100 records.
-We need that as data supply for the chart.
+In the Peakboard app, we set up a data connection to this Hub list and query the last 100 records.
+This will supply the data for our historical data charts.

 ![image](/assets/2025-04-02/080.png)

-For the chart we use a simple line chart and connect it directly to the source.
-In our sample we have two separate charts.
-One for temperature and one for humditiy.
+For our charts, we use a simple line chart and connect it to the Hub list data connection.
+In our example, we have two separate charts: one for temperature and one for humidity.

 ![image](/assets/2025-04-02/090.png)

-The last thing we need to do, is to store the current values on a regular basis into the list.
-For that purpose we set up a timer that is triggered every 10 minutes and takes the value from the data flow and just appends in on the list.
-That's all we need to do.
+The last thing we need is to write the current values regularly to the Hub list.
+To do that, we set up a timer that triggers every 10 minutes and takes the value from the data flow and appends in to the list:

 ![image](/assets/2025-04-02/100.png)

 ## Result

-The last screenshot shows the final result in action.
-The realtime data is displayed from the SHelly H&T sensor and has been transmitted via MQTT.
-On regular timely basis these values are stored in a Hub list and then queried again from the hub list to be the basis for the value history charts that goes back to the last 100 data points.
+The following screenshot shows the final result in action.
+The real-time data is sent from the Shelly H&T sensor to Peakboard, via MQTT.
+On a regular basis, these values are stored in a Hub list.
+The Hub list is also queried to create the historical data charts, which show the last 100 data points.

 ![image](/assets/2025-04-02/result.png)